Jimmy DiResta

-Jimmy DiResta (born April 3, 1967) is a New York-based designer, artist, and video producer.
+James "Jimmy" DiResta (born April 3, 1967) is a New York-based maker, artist, and video producer.
 He enrolled in the School of Visual Arts in 1986 and graduated in 1990 with a BFA degree.
 In 1993, he formed a now-defunct toy design company/store called "DiResta" in the East Village which created Gurglin’ Gutz, a rubber toy replicating a miniature human organ.
 He went on to teach at the School of Visual Arts.

 Career

 In 2003, DiResta served as set decorator and co-host on "Trash to Cash" with his brother, John DiResta, on Fox Television (FX Network).
 In 2006, he co-hosted Hammered with John & Jimmy DiResta, on HGTV.
 The show focused on the marriage of Jimmy's craftsmanship and John's humor.
 The show's tagline was "Jimmy can make anything and John can make anything funny."
 In 2009, Jimmy hosted "Against the Grain" on the DIY Network.